apacheignite/documentation/web-console/demo-mode.md

   "type": "basic"
 }
 [/block]
-## Checkout predefined cluster and caches
+## 1.Checkout predefined cluster and caches
 You can click on `Clusters` and `Caches`, on the side bar menu of the web console, to set and view various configurations for Ignite.
 Click on `Summary` to download these configurations in XML, and Java.
 A ready-to-use Maven based project can also be downloaded from this page.
 [block:image]
 {